ai-opertating-model/ai-operating-model/README.md

 ## Principles

-This operating model is built around the following overarching assumptions around how AI needs to be successful in the enterprise.
+This operating model is built around the following overarching assumptions about how AI needs to be successful in the enterprise.

 ### 1. Business Strategy Drives AI